RajNori/Party-plannerApp/README.md

 ## Room for Improvement

 Room for improvement:
-- Can have additional features
+- Can imput pictures when adding a cake option

 To do:
 -